The coffee world is littered with terms, jargon, and descriptors that can be a bit confusing if you're not a coffee guru.

 The espresso machine will make the best espresso coffee, but it can be quite expensive.
 Instead, you could also use a Moka pot or AeroPress to prepare your espresso-like coffee.

-Flavorwise, these coffee brewers will come close to espresso coffee made with an espresso machine.
+Flavor-wise, these coffee brewers will closely resemble espresso coffee made with an espresso machine.

 They'll produce some robust coffee that works perfectly in these kinds of recipes where strong espresso coffee is needed.